macntech/ghost-marie/README.md

 ## :floppy_disk: Installation
-Download the latest release on Github, download the zip, extract the folder, and paste it into your theme folder (content/themes) of your Ghost installation or upload the file via the Ghost theme uploader.
+Download the latest release on Github, download the zip, extract the folder, and paste it into your theme folder (content/themes) of your Ghost installation or upload the zip file via the Ghost theme uploader (easy option).

 You can also enter the content/themes folder on your server and enter the following command: